History of the Pittsburgh Steelers: 1996–2003: Losing seasons and playoff disappointment

+2004–2006: Super Bowl XL win and Cowher's retirement

 In the 2004 draft, the Steelers took quarterback Ben Roethlisberger from Miami University (Ohio) in the first round.
 Maddox kept the starting job until he was injured in the second game of the season, in Baltimore, against the Ravens.
 Roethlisberger was pushed into action and immediately wowed fans.
 "Big Ben" did not lose a game during the entire regular season, setting a record for most consecutive games won with a rookie quarterback to start a career.
 Included were back-to-back convincing wins over the New England Patriots (breaking their record 21-game winning streak) and eventual NFC champion Philadelphia Eagles.
 By the end of the season, Roethlisberger and the rest of the Steelers were starting to show signs of wear, but they still escaped with victories every time.
 The Steelers completed the 2004 regular season with the best record in the NFL at 15–1, which is also their best 16-game season.

 After 2003's failed attempt to focus on the passing game, the 2004 team returned to the typical Steelers formula, a run-heavy offense (61/39 run-pass ratio) and a strong defense.
 The team's dominant running game, featuring Jerome Bettis and Duce Staley (acquired prior to the season in free agency), was bolstered by an efficient and often explosive passing attack led by Roethlisberger and receivers Burress, Ward, and Antwaan Randle El.
 The defense, one of the league's best, was anchored by Pro Bowl linebackers James Farrior and Joey Porter and Pro Bowl safety Troy Polamalu.
 Only three previous teams (The '84 49ers, the '85 Bears, & the '98 Vikings) had a 15-win season, with the Steelers being the first AFC team to accomplish this feat.
 As a result of this dominant season, the Steelers received home field advantage throughout the AFC playoffs.